Date of Degree

 Copyright 2012 Matthew Louis Drabek

 Drabek, Matthew Louis.
-"A phenomenological account of practices." dissertation, University of Iowa, 2012.
+"A phenomenological account of practices."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.